dabushori/AP1-2/README.md

 * Has three members (chars): m_red, m_green, m_blue.
 * Has a constructor.
 * Has getters to the members.
+* Has a ToGray function - return a new color that is a grayscale of this color.
+* Has an isEqual function - checks if this color and the given color are the same.
+* * *
+## bmp_tester.cpp
+### This cpp file is testing if the code is working, we added two functions:
+* isBMPFile - checks if the input file is a bmp file.
+* isValidFile - checks if the file exists.
+### In addition to that, we implemented the two functions:
+* rotate_image - we checked if output and input files are bmp files and if the input file exists and then we rotated the image.
+* convert_to_grayscale - we checked if output and input files are bmp files and if the input file exists and then we converted the image to grayscale.
 * * *
 ## Tests
 * Tested the Matrix part with tests that we made.